Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 Think Flexibly

-In order to solve complex problems and communicate across disciplines, a UX designer must be able to think flexibly — to use different types of thinking for different purposes.
-If you have heard the term design thinking, you may presume that it is the only way that designers solve problems.
-Actually, it is only one among many.
-Here, we will consider four of them.
-The other three we will call, for convenience here, engineering thinking, art thinking and science thinking.
+A UX designer has got to think flexibly if they’re going to solve complex problems and communicate across disciplines to help get them solved, and—with flexibility in mind—you’ve got to use different types of thinking for different purposes.
+If you’ve ever heard the term design thinking, then you may well think it’s the only way for designers to get problems out in the open and really solve them.
+But its actually just one among many, and here we’re going to consider four of them.
+The other three we’ll call convenience engineering thinking, art thinking, and science thinking.

 Thinking Types